aroum/zmk-PNCATEHO/README.md

-# ZMK PNCATEHO Layout Firmware
+# ZMK PNCATEHO Welcome Layout Firmware

 Use branches to select a keyboard.